Excellent

 Stick notes to your computer, desk, bathroom mirror, dashboard — anywhere they’re most useful.
 Constant reminders can be more manageable and easier to remember than lengthy to-do lists.

-ADHD medication might help with your time management skills
+ADHD medication might help with time management skills

 Prescription medication can enhance your time management skills as someone grappling with ADHD.
 Stimulant ADHD medications, such as Adderall, Focalin, Ritalin, and Vyvanse, among many others help with focus, concentration, and impulse control so you can better prioritize tasks and sustain your attention on important activities.